max1e6/VBAOneDrive/README.md

 * LocalPath - Read - String - Returns Localpath for a given URI
 * OneDriveType - Read - String - Returns "Consumer", "Commercial-Personal" or "Commercial-Sharepoint"

-There are a bunch of other properties in the class, but these are the most important.
-The others are needed to determine how to parse the URI and convert to a local path depending on which type of OneDrive is passed.
-They are exposed as properties mostly for informational purposes.
+There are a bunch of other properties in the class, but those listed above are the most important.
+The other properties in the class are used to determine how to parse the URI and convert to a local path depending on which type of OneDrive is passed.
+They are needed internally and are exposed as properties mostly for informational purposes.